Academic Appeals

 Deadline

-You must submit an Academic Appeal within 14 calendar days (2 weeks) after the date of the notification of the Progression and Award Board (normally via ‘My Results’ on the Portal).
 Sometimes, in exceptional cases, late appeals will be considered, only if there is detailed supporting evidence explaining why the appeal was submitted late.

 What happens next?

-If you aren’t happy with the decision on your appeal, you can request a review of the decision under the Final Review Procedure.
-I can tell you more about this if it’s something you want to engage with.
+If you are not happy with the decision on your appeal, you can request a review of the decision under the Final Review Procedure.
+If this is a process you wish to engage with, contact our advice service for further guidance and information.

 What can the GSU Advice Service do for me during the process?

-• Advise you on the process
+- Advise you on the Academic Appeals process

-• Read over your claim and suggest any changes
+- Read over your claim and suggest any changes

-• Guide you through the process if you don’t agree with the outcome
+- Guide you through the process if you don’t agree with the outcome

 Get in touch